Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter

-Hence we see that although the existence of this point is independent of the values of the parameters $\lambda$ and $\mu$, the stability of the point does depend on $\lambda$.
-This point is an attractor, i.e. all the eigenvalues are negatives, in the interval
+While the existence of this point is independent of the values of the parameters $\lambda$ and $\mu$, its stability depends on $\lambda$.
+This point acts as an attractor, with all eigenvalues negative, within the interval

 Therefore, within this parameter space, the fate of the Universe mirrors that of the cosmological constant—a perpetual isotropic de-Sitter expansion.